-Introducing The Daisy Chain – The ultimate tool for career-driven mums
+Introducing The Daisy Chain – The ultimate tool for career-driven parents

 Daisy Chain is the brainchild of Louise Deverell-Smith, a working mum of three, who launched the business in response to the need to provide better quality job opportunities for career-driven mums wanting to get back to work.
 We spoke to Louise to find out more about the business.